nacis/atlasofdesign.org/about/index.md

 ## Volume 5

-Volume 5 is now in progress.
-We are currently accepting submissions of maps to be featured in Volume 5.
-Please visit our [submissions page](/submit) to enter your work for consideration.
+Volume 5 is in progress.
+We have now closed the submission period for maps and will continue with map selection, layout, and production in the coming months.

 We expect Volume 5 to be published in late 2020.